ygurin/open-mcq/README.md

 <h1 align="center">Open MCQ</h1>

-An open-source multiple choice question testing platform built with React and TypeScript.
-Features practice mode, category tests, and timed exams.
+An open-source multiple-choice question platform built with React.
+Open MCQ provides a free alternative to expensive commercial testing applications like [The Official Driver Theory Test Online](https://www.officialdttonline.ie/) and other paid alternatives.

+With Open MCQ, you can practice test questions in various modes and prepare for exams in a user-friendly environment.
+Education should be free and accessible to everyone which drove the development of this tool.

+You can easily [use your own data](#using-your-own-data) to customize the platform for any subject or exam preparation needs.

 ## Quick Start